CarterSnich/moviefy/README.md

 npm install
 ```

-Change the this values in `server.js` file:
+Change this values in `server.js` file:

 ```js
 const HOST = "192.168.1.1"; // IP of your server computer